Ši Selo

-Ši Selo is a populated place within the City of Tuzla, Federation of Bosnia and Herzegovina, in Bosnia and Herzegovina.
+Ši Selo is a local community and a former populated place within the City of Tuzla, Federation of Bosnia and Herzegovina, in Bosnia and Herzegovina.

 History

 In 1962 it was annexed to the City of Tuzla (Official Gazette NRBIH 47/62).

 Administration

 Ši Selo is a local community in the city of Tuzla.
 It belongs to the urban area of Tuzla.
 On December 31, 2006, according to statistical estimates, 11,792 inhabitants lived in 3,392 households.